rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 [Cloud Monitoring
 API](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/).

-For all of the alarms, the available metrics are displayed in the alarm creation dialog box and are explained in the [Cloud Monitoring API documentation](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#agent-check-types).
+The available metrics for all of the alarms are displayed in the alarm creation dialog box and are explained in the [Cloud Monitoring API documentation](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#agent-check-types).